FOSSEE/st-scripts/getting-started-with-for/script.rst

 it means that it is not part of the ``for`` loop and the lines after that doesn't fall in the scope of the ``for`` loop.
-Thus each block is separated by the indentation level.
-Thus marking the importance of white-spaces in Python.
+Thus each block is separated by the indentation level and that marks the importance of white-spaces in Python.

 {{{ switch to the slide which shows the problem statement of the first